Title - Lightbox

 1 of 11.
 Click image for more.

 This major renovation in north Oxford has transformed and modernised the existing property into an attractive, stylish and extremely spacious family house.
-Working with Matthew Clay Architects and Andrea Placidi, we created a distinctive and refined design, which played on degrees of transparency to offer views, light and privacy to internal spaces.
+This distinctive and refined design played on degrees of transparency to offer views, light and privacy to internal spaces.
 The scheme was awarded the most popular project on the Architect's Journal Small Projects Award in 2013.

 The internal layout was remodelled to maximise daylight in the interior, opening up views between house and garden and providing additional space to help the client's growing family.
 The staircase was moved to create an impressive double-height entrance hallway with an unhindered stack effect to help ventilate the house.
 Cantilevered balconies helped reconnect disparate spaces throughout the house.